Azure-Samples/cognitive-service-vision-model-customization-python-samples/docs/model_quality_faq.md

-# Model Quality FAQ
+# **Guide to Optimal AI Quality with Model Customization Service**

-This documentation covers the knowledge, tips and good practice about training a model aiming for the best AI quality wtih Model Customization Service.
+This guide outlines essential tips, insights, and best practices for ensuring top-tier AI performance using the Model Customization Service.

-## Data Preparation
+## **1. General Data Preparation**

-- Meaningful category names: Cognitive Service Vision Model Customization utilized both image and text information in training, thus having meaningful category names can improve model quality
+- **Descriptive Category Names:** The Cognitive Service Vision Model Customization employs both image and text for training.
+Opt for clear and descriptive category names to boost the model's effectiveness.

-- Training dataset:
+## **2. Training Dataset**

-  - Keeping training dataset as close as possible to your production setting is essential to make sure your model works after being deployed.
-A bad example would be collecting a few images of tom cats from web, train an object detector and use the model to detect your pet cat in your house
+- **Alignment with Production Needs:** Your training data should mirror the actual use-case scenario.
+For example, a model trained with a few internet images of wild bobcats might not effectively recognize a domesticated house cat.
-  - Most of time, keeping dataset balanced (each class is evenly represented in the dataset), if possible, can improve model quality
+- **Dataset Balance:** Aim for a dataset where every category is equally represented.
+Such balance can amplify the model's precision.
-  - If possible, for data, the more, the better; the more diverse, the better
+- **Dataset Size and Diversity:** Generally, comprehensive and varied datasets lead to superior outcomes.
-  - Very low resolution images could make it hard to train a good model.
-Try keep the image resolution at a reasonable size (e.g., 800x600).
+- **Image Quality:** Low-quality images can obstruct efficient training.
+Ideally, images should be at least 800x600 pixels.

-- Evaluation dataset:
+## **3. Evaluation Dataset**

-  - It is critical to have a meaningful evalution set large enough, close to your production setting to make an verdict on the quality of the your trained model
+- **Relevance and Size:** Ensure your evaluation set is significant and mirrors your operational setting.
+This helps in gauging your model's real-world efficiency.
-  - When production setting changes, it is also recommended to update your evalution dataset
+- **Adaptability:** Regularly update the evaluation set, especially if there are shifts in the operational environment.

-- Object detection
+## **4. Object Detection**

-  - Bounding boxes being too small compared with image size can be problematic for training.
-Taking a 1080P image (1920x1080) as an example, it would be helpful to keep your bounding boxes larger than (40x20).
-Note that this is just an example, for some problem, it could be better to have bounding boxes larger than (80x40) for 1080P images.
+- **Bounding Box Proportions:** If bounding boxes are too small compared to the entire image, it could hamper training.
+For a 1080P image (1920x1080), it's advisable for bounding boxes to be a minimum of (40x20) pixels.
+Depending on the context, (80x40) pixels might be even more suitable.

-## Training
+## **5. Training Budget**

-- Specifing sufficient budget is key to good model quality.
-With insufficient budget, service can be limited in finding the best model for you
+- **Adequate Funding:** Ensure sufficient budget allocation.
+A constrained budget can limit the service's capability to determine the best-suited model for your requirements.